Caroline Raine discusses what a no-deal Brexit scenario looks like for the chemical industry, specifically considering the REACH Regulation.

 Introduction: Brexit and chemical industry

 The UK voted to leave the EU on 23 June 2016.
-We are now very close to the official leaving date of 29 March 2019.
-While talks are ongoing, there is very little clarity on what we can expect and how Brexit could impact the chemical industry.
+The official leaving date of 29 March 2019 has now passed and while talks are ongoing, there is very little clarity on what we can expect and how Brexit could impact the chemical industry.
 The Health and Safety Executive (HSE), The Department for Business, Energy & Industrial Strategy (BEIS) and the Department for Environment, Food & Rural Affairs (Defra) have all been working hard to prepare for a no-deal scenario.

 No-deal Brexit scenario